smaht-dac/submitr/docs/source/advanced_usage.rst

 This obviously implies that multiple files are required if multiple types are to be submitted, and the next question is how to submit multiple files in a single submission.
-The answer is that in this case the files need to packaged together into a single archive file (optionally compressed - see below) using the standard ``tar`` command-line utility.
+The answer is that in this case the files need to packaged together into a single archive file (optionally compressed - see below) using the standard ``tar`` command-line utility;
+the name of this TAR file must be suffixed with ``.tar``, other than that there are no requirements for the name of this file.

 TSV Files
 ---------